Please describe the fundraiser that you hosted.

 What made you want to support the Endometriosis Foundation of America?

-Why is it important for others to support the EFA?
+Why is it important for others to support the Endofound?

-The EFA is constantly going out into the community to inform the public, especially young women, about this disease.
+The Endofound is constantly going out into the community to inform the public, especially young women, about this disease.
 Raising public awareness on a GRAND scheme!
 It also supports research studies and facilitates movement toward better understanding this disease.
-The facilitating of annual medical conferences, along with patient support days, clearly shows the EFA’s ongoing efforts for outreach and progress.
+The facilitating of annual medical conferences, along with patient support days, clearly shows the Endofound’s ongoing efforts for outreach and progress.

-Why are EFA awareness initiatives like The ENPOWR Project and Awareness Day important?
+Why are Endofound awareness initiatives like The ENPOWR Project and Awareness Day important?

 How old were you when you were diagnosed with endometriosis?